petsc/petsc/doc/developers/testing.rst

 The PETSc test system consists of

 * A language contained within the example source files that describes the tests to be run
-*     The *test generator* (``config/gmakegentest.py``) that at the ``make`` step parses the example source files and generates the makefiles and shell scripts.
+* The *test generator* (``config/gmakegentest.py``) that at the ``make`` step parses the example source files and generates the makefiles and shell scripts
-*    The *petsc test harness* that consists of makefile and shell scripts that runs the executables with several logging and reporting features.
+* The *PETSc test harness* that consists of makefile and shell scripts that runs the executables with several logging and reporting features

 Details on using the harness may be found in the :ref:`user's manual <sec_runningtests>`.

-In the examples below, we often make use of this command:  ``make -f gmakefile ...`` or when testing, we have the equivalent of ``make -f gmakefile.test ...``.
-Here is a useful alias:
+In the examples below, we make use of the following alias for a commonly-used command:

 .. code-block:: console

    $ alias ptmake='make -f gmakefile.test'

-where ``ptmake`` stands for "petsc test make".
-We will use this syntax below to make the commands nicer.
+where ``ptmake`` stands for "PETSc test make".

 Getting help
 ------------